wkorando/java-serverless-quicklab/README.md

 ### Viewing Function Invocation Logs

-`ibmcloud wsk activation get` returns the logs from an invocation, but you can also just view the logs from innvocation to make debugging a bit easier.
+`ibmcloud fn activation get` returns the logs from an invocation, but you can also just view the logs from innvocation to make debugging a bit easier.

 1. To view the logs from an invocation run the following:

 	```
-	ibmcloud wsk activation logs [id]
+	ibmcloud fn activation logs [id]
 	```
 	You should get a return thaty looks like this: